 Why such small sizes for ST-001 nanoFenretinide?

-Several reasons: (1) The small size allows the drug to be readily administered intravenously without causing any circulatory blockage, thereby allowing the drug to be easily distributed in the body; (2) The small size allows the drug product to be processed by sterile filtration, a process of removing microorganisms (e.g., bacteria) from a fluid stream without adversely affecting the drug product; and, (3) The small sized fenretinide combined with the phospholipids in the nanoFenretinide formulation forms a nano suspension in water (aqueous suspension) thereby increasing the drug's bioavailability.
+Several reasons: (1) The small size would allow the drug to be readily administered intravenously without causing any circulatory blockage, thereby allowing the drug to be easily distributed in the body; (2) The small size would allow the drug product to be processed by sterile filtration, a process of removing microorganisms (e.g., bacteria) from a fluid stream without adversely affecting the drug product; and, (3) The small sized fenretinide combined with the phospholipids in the nanoFenretinide formulation forms a nano suspension in water (aqueous suspension) thereby increasing the drug candidate's bioavailability.

 What are the benefits ST-001 nanoFenretinide?